“Marriage is hard work.”

-In reality, marriage can be incredibly hard no matter how great the guy you snatch up.
-(And the one I snatched is pretty darn great!)
+In reality, marriage can be incredibly hard no matter how great the guy.
 It takes a lot to meld two lives—two different personalities, from two different backgrounds, equipped with entirely different ways of dealing with conflict.
 So without further adieu, here are five things that make marriage hard (but worth it!).
 I only wish I could have read this seven years ago!

 1. Overcoming Expectations Based on Family Experience.
 The relationships you observed and experienced your whole life in your own family are likely very different from what your soon-to-be spouse experienced.
 Ryan and I laugh now at how similar we thought our families were before we married.
 We both come from tight-knit families of six.
 Our dads are quiet leaders in the home; our moms work in education.
 Our families share the same faith and values.
 But beneath those things, there are a million things that make our families significantly different, and those roots shaped us individually.

 2. Settling into Roles.
 Getting comfortable and settling into roles is GREAT with the roles that work for you as a couple.
 He is the night owl who hangs out with the wide-eyed newborn while she catches a few hours of sleep before taking over.
 He makes lunches while she gets the kids dressed.
 She walks the line of pessimism while he (the diehard optimist) helps her see the silver lining.